Jakkaps/event-app-backend/README.md

 Returns a list of all event types that skjerdet.no knows about Takes no paramters

+### /get_study_programs
+Returns a list of all the study programs metioned in any event skjerdet.no knows about Takes no parameters

 ## Development
 To run the project properly you need the following environment variable:
 - `EVENT_DB_PWD`